If you notice signs of a stroke - call 999

 You'll have a brain scan very soon after arriving at the hospital.
 If you've had a stroke, you will be closely monitored and given medication.
 The length of time you stay in hospital depends on your initial treatment, your general health and how quickly you are able to get up and about.

 It’s very common after suffering a stroke to feel anxious and experience feelings of loneliness, anger and depression, but your medical team will be aware of this.
 It’s fine to ask for help and if you think you’ll need support when you go home, there are people you can talk to.

 The Stroke Association has more detailed information on what happens to people with a stroke in hospital, including tests and treatment.

-Your rehabilitation will begin in hospital where a team of specialists, including nurses and physiotherapists, will discuss with you what help you need.
-The aim of rehabilitation is to help you live as independently as you did before you had a stroke.
+Your rehabilitation will begin in hospital where a team of specialists, such as specialist nurses, physiotherapists and occupational therapists.
+They’ll discuss with you and your family what help you’ll need.
+The aim of rehabilitation is to help you live as independently as you can, once you go home.

-Stroke can be sudden and devastating, but for some people, there are new horizons beyond it.
+Stroke is sudden and can be devastating, but for some people, there are new horizons beyond it.
 Watch our video to hear Mark and Paul talking about life after a stroke, read Ken's story of learning to communicate again after a stroke and read how staying active after a stroke helped Margaret with her recovery.

 Stroke - your quick guide

 This short illustrated leaflet explains the symptoms, causes and types of stroke.
 It tells you what you might expect from your recovery and explains how stroke and heart disease are linked.
 It's suitable for you if you've had a stroke or have been told you are at risk of having one.

 Caring for someone who’s had a stroke